sudhansu1974/aiap-content-scraper/README.md

 1. Enter a URL in the input field on the home page
 2. Click "Scrape Content" to extract data from the website
-3. View the extracted content, including headings, links, and screenshot
+3. View the extracted content in organized tabs:
+   - **Headings**: Page structure and hierarchy
+   - **Links**: All hyperlinks with broken link detection
+   - **Issues**: Detected problems and improvement suggestions
+   - **Screenshot**: Full-page screenshot of the website
+   - **Content Summary**: AI-powered content analysis and visual content metrics
+   - **AI Content Analysis**: Detailed readability, sentiment, keywords, and suggestions
+4. Generate AI-powered content summaries and analysis using OpenAI
-4. Save the results to your Supabase database
+5. Save the results to your Supabase database
-5. Access your scraping history on the History page
+6. Access your scraping history on the History page

 ## Contributing